rthinkel/hugo-starter/README.md

 #### Tailwind Starter Theme

 The main framework selected is Tailwind-CSS.
 The Tailwind-starter theme is loaded as a submodule in the 'themes/' folder, and is merely a way to pipeline the actual Tailwind codebase and additional NPM components into our HUGO site.
-Additionally, our theme will bundle, minify, fingerprint and compile our sass files automatically.
+Additionally, our theme will bundle, minify, fingerprint and compile our sass files automatically using [HUGOs pipeline functionality](https://www.regisphilibert.com/blog/2018/07/hugo-pipes-and-asset-processing-pipeline/).

 Each sites design will be handled in its respective root layout folder, rather than the 'Tailwind-starter' theme folder.